Mulwor/note-app/0_interview/on-english/JavaScript.md

 <details>
 <summary>What is the difference between primitive and reference types?</summary>

-Primitive types are stored by value, while objects are stored by reference.
+Primitives are stored by value, while reference types are stored by reference.

 </details>